 - Conceptual Assortment Plan (CAP)

-The Puma Group began the implementation of its integrated planning process from the target setting stage, defining very high-level global objectives in terms of strategic planning by Region, Business Units, and Division, with timeframes of between one and three years.
-At this level, between 30-50 users are involved with Board worldwide, including Regional/Country Managers and Senior Finance Executives:
+PUMA began the implementation of its integrated planning process from the target setting stage, defining very high-level global objectives in terms of strategic planning by Region, Business Units, and Division, with timeframes of between one and three years.
+At this level, between 30-50 users are involved with Board worldwide, including Regional/Country Managers and Senior Finance Executives.
+Stefano explains:

-The next step is the Merchandise Plan, which covers one or two seasons and is looked after by Puma’s Global merchandising teams.
-Based on the numbers coming out of the strategic plan for the relevant year, these teams focus on a specific season and take into account inline/non-inline products, age groups and gender split:
+The next step is the Merchandise Plan, which covers one or two seasons and is looked after by PUMA's Global merchandising teams.
+Based on the numbers coming out of the strategic plan for the relevant year, these teams focus on a specific season and take into account inline/non-inline products, age groups, and gender split, as Stefano continues:

 “Broadly speaking, with the Merchandise Plan we define how we will approach any product from a market vision, consequently understanding how to realize that vision.
 Our center of attention is a specific season because in our industry – fashion sportswear – we need to set exact seasonal targets in terms of gross sales, net sales, number of articles, number of styles we are going to propose to the market, our efficiency level, and many other aspects."

-“The end result of the CAP is the creation of our basket: we realize – for example – that for the sports style shoes we need to make 30 styles and 100 different options available.
-Furthermore, we understand that we need to make a certain amount of money with a specific expected margin,” explains Damiani.
+"The end result of the CAP is the creation of our basket: we realize – for example – that for the sports style shoes we need to make 30 styles and 100 different options available.
+Furthermore, we understand that we need to make a certain amount of money with a specific expected margin."

 - Line Plan